Motion by curvature of planar networks II: Introduction

 As for the mean curvature flow, this evolution can be regarded as the gradient flow of the {\it Length} functional.
 In this respect, the Herring condition naturally arises from the variational interpretation of the flow and corresponds to the local stability of the triple junction.

 An important motivation for this study is due to the appearance of this evolution in several models of materials science for the motion of grain boundaries in a polycrystalline material or, more generally, of two--dimensional multiple phase systems (see~\cite{hermul,gurtin,gurtin2} and references therein).
 Another more theoretical motivation comes from the fact that this is possibly the simplest evolution by curvature of a nonsmooth set.
-Indeed, while the mean curvature flow of a smooth submanifold is deeply, even if not completely, understood, the evolution of generalized submanifolds admitting singularities, for instance a {\it varifold}, has not been studied too much in detail after the seminal work by K.~Brakke~\cite{brakke} (see also~\cite{caraballo1,degio7} for an alternative approach based on the implicit variational scheme introduced in~\cite{altawa}), we mention anyway the works of T.~Ilmanen~\cite{Il:93g} and K.~Kasai and Y.~Tonegawa~\cite{kaston}.
+Indeed, while the mean curvature flow of a smooth submanifold is deeply, even if not completely, understood, the evolution of generalized submanifolds admitting singularities, for instance a {\it varifold}, has not been studied too much in detail after the seminal work by K.~Brakke~\cite{brakke} (see also~\cite{caraballo1,degio7} for an alternative approach based on an implicit variational scheme introduced by J.~Almgren, J.~Taylor and L.~Wang in~\cite{altawa} and, independently, by S.~Luckhaus and T.~Sturzenhecker in~\cite{luckstur}), we mention anyway the works of T.~Ilmanen~\cite{Il:93g} and K.~Kasai and Y.~Tonegawa~\cite{kaston}.

 The mathematical analysis of this flow started in~\cite{bronsard} (see also~\cite{kinderliu}), where short time existence and uniqueness of a smooth flow has been established, and continued in~\cite{mannovtor} where the authors proved that, at the first singular time, either the curvature blows--up or the length of one of the three curves goes to zero on a sequence of times.
 Extending the analysis performed by G.~Huisken for the mean curvature flow (see~\cite{huisk3} and references therein), they could also rule out certain kinds of singularities, namely the so--called {\em Type I} singularities, corresponding to a specific blow--up rate of the curvature at the singular time.
 A significant difficulty of this analysis is the lack of maximum principle, due to the presence of the triple junction, which requires new arguments in order to estimate geometric quantities such as the curvature and its derivatives.